juanto121/qwop-ai/README.md

 Inspired by this video, the following is an attempt to code an agent using reinforcement learning that reaches consistently the 100 meter mark with under 8 hours of training.

-Before we dig into the approach, here’s what I found to be the most useful writeup about getting started with reinforcemente learning and an example of what is used in this project.
+Before we dig into the approach, here’s what I found to be the most useful writeup about getting started with reinforcement learning and an example of what is used in this project.

 http://karpathy.github.io/2016/05/31/rl/